 Until January 8, 2023

-A series of performances presented from December 3 to 11 as part of the New Settings program organized by the Fondation d'entreprise Hermès.
+Series of performances presented from December 3 to 11 within the exhibition produced as part of the New Settings program of the Hermès Corporate Foundation.

 Stéphanie Dulout